 Which Type of Patent Is Right for Your Invention?

 You can apply for both a design and utility patent for an article if the invention’s novelty resides both in its utility and its ornamental appearance.
-Given the lengthier and costlier application process for utility patents, many inventors move forward with only a design patent application.
-The best way to determine your patent prosecution strategy is to meet with an experienced patent attorney.
+Given the lengthier and costlier application process for utility patents, many inventors move forward with only a design patent application rather than deciding to try to tackle both concepts at one time.
+The best way to determine your patent prosecution strategy is to meet with an experienced patent attorney who can make the decision with you.

-If you would like more information about utility and design patents or would like to discuss applying for a patent for your new invention, please contact the attorneys at The Dobrusin Law Firm.
+If you would like more information about utility and design patents, what exactly a patent examiner may be looking for when making the determination on whether or not to improve your patent, the best practices that should be held in mind when crafting patent drawings, specific niches of patents such as plant patents or would simple like to discuss applying for a patent for your new invention, we are here for you.
+Do not hesitate, and please contact the attorneys at The Dobrusin Law Firm.